-- 5.38 Bearer shares are equity securities wholly owned by whoever holds the physical share certificate.
+- 5.45 Bearer shares are equity securities wholly owned by whoever holds the physical share certificate.
 The issuing corporation does not register the owner of the shares or track transfers of ownership.
 Transferring the ownership of the shares involves only delivering the physical share certificate.
 Bearer shares therefore lack the regulation and control of common shares because ownership is never recorded.
-Owing to the higher ML/TF risk associated with bearer shares, the FATF recommends member countries that have legal persons able to issue bearer shares should take appropriate measures to ensure that they are not misused for ML/TF. - 5.39 To reduce the opportunity for bearer shares to be used to obscure information on beneficial ownership, TCSP licensees must take additional measures as required by section 15 of Part 2 of Schedule 2 to the AMLO in the case of corporate customer with capital in the form of bearer shares, as it is often difficult to identify the beneficial owner(s) in such situation.
+Owing to the higher ML/TF risk associated with bearer shares, the FATF recommends member countries that have legal persons able to issue bearer shares should take appropriate measures to ensure that they are not misused for ML/TF. - 5.46 To reduce the opportunity for bearer shares to be used to obscure information on beneficial ownership, TCSP licensees must take additional measures as required by section 15 of Part 2 of Schedule 2 to the AMLO in the case of corporate customer with capital in the form of bearer shares, as it is often difficult to identify the beneficial owner(s) in such situation.
 TCSP licensees should adopt procedures to establish the identities of the holders and beneficial owners of such shares and ensure that they are notified whenever there is a change of holder or beneficial owner.

-- 5.40 Where bearer shares have been deposited with an authorised/registered custodian, TCSP licensees should seek independent evidence of such arrangement, e.g. confirmation from the registered agent that an authorised/registered custodian holds the bearer shares, the identity of the authorised/registered custodian and the name and address of the person who has the right to those entitlements carried by the share.
-As part of the TCSP licensee's ongoing periodic review, it should obtain evidence to confirm the identity of authorised/registered custodian of the bearer shares. - 5.41 Where the bearer shares are not deposited with an authorised/registered custodian, TCSP licensees should obtain declarations prior to account opening and annually thereafter from each beneficial owner holding more than 25% of the share capital.
+- 5.47 Where bearer shares have been deposited with an authorised/registered custodian, TCSP licensees should seek independent evidence of such arrangement, e.g. confirmation from the registered agent that an authorised/registered custodian holds the bearer shares, the identity of the authorised/registered custodian and the name and address of the person who has the right to those entitlements carried by the share.
+As part of the TCSP licensee's ongoing periodic review, it should obtain evidence to confirm the identity of authorised/registered custodian of the bearer shares. - 5.48 Where the bearer shares are not deposited with an authorised/registered custodian, TCSP licensees should obtain declarations prior to account opening and annually thereafter from each beneficial owner holding more than 25% of the share capital.
 Given the higher ML/TF risk associated with bearer shares, TCSP licensees may wish to adopt higher levels of risk mitigation than prescribed in the AMLO.
 TCSP licensees should also require customers to notify them immediately of any changes in the ownership of the shares.

-Customer from or transaction connected with a jurisdiction that does not adopt or insufficiently adopts the FATF Recommendations
+Customer from or transaction connected with a jurisdiction identified by the FATF as having strategic AML/CTF deficiencies

-- 5.42 TCSP licensees should give particular attention to: - (a) business relationships and transactions with persons (including natural persons and legal persons) from or in jurisdictions that do not or insufficiently adopt the FATF Recommendations; and - (b) transactions and business connected with jurisdictions assessed as higher risk. - 5.43 Based on the TCSP licensee's assessment of the risk in either case, EDD may apply.
+- 5.49 TCSP licensees should give particular attention to, and exercise extra care in respect of: - (a) business relationships and transactions with persons (including natural persons and legal persons) from or in jurisdictions identified by the FATF as having strategic AML/CTF deficiencies; and - (b) transactions and business connected with jurisdictions assessed as higher risk. - 5.50 Based on the TCSP licensee's assessment of the risk in either case, EDD may apply.
 In addition to ascertaining and documenting the business rationale for establishing a relationship, a TCSP licensee should take reasonable measures to establish the source of funds of such customers.